By QUT School of Nursing, 3 September, 2025

 A. No. While you will receive a time frame for when the hours must be completed, there is no timetable.
 There is some flexibility around completion times for the clinical hours.

-The timing of the hours is something that you will work out with your team week to week as part of your progression through the program.
+The timing of the hours is something that you will work out with your clinical support team on a week-to-week basis as part of your progression through the program.

 Q. What are the requirements around completing the advanced practiced hours within the program?

-A. Within the Master of Nurse Practitioner program you will complete 300 hours of advanced practice nursing (completing comprehensive health assessments / head to toe examinations on increasingly complex patients) and we monitor this by you completing a rigorous clinical log of those hours / patient encounters.
+A. Within the Master of Nurse Practitioner program you will complete 300 hours of supervised supernumerary advanced practice nursing (completing comprehensive health assessments / head to toe examinations on increasingly complex patients).

 For more information: